 That said, there have been circumstances when we’ve allowed Pixie to play a game on a phone in order to avoid a scene.
 Last resorts and all that.

-Now Pixie is of an age where she can be trusted not to eat everything she can physically hold in the palm of her hand, small toys are ideal.
+Once children are of an age where they can be trusted not to eat everything they’re able to physically hold in the palm of their hand, car-suitable toys are ideal.

-As she gets older puzzles and games with small counters will also become viable options – assuming we can stop her from passing them across to her sister who still tries to eat anything small enough to fit inside her mouth.
+My girls have fab imaginations and a couple of characters will keep them quiet for ages.
+For older kids puzzles and games with small counters are also viable options – assuming you’re able to stop them passing small pieces across to younger siblings who still try to eat anything small enough to fit inside their mouths!

 Pixie loves a story, and if you can tolerate the tediousness, be bothered with the effort, and you’re happy to forgo conversation with an adult, telling epic tales is a great way to occupy children – the wackier the better.
 The storyteller featured in this post is an excellent alternative to being put on the spot!

-Elfin is too young for this to work, so we often skip stories and sing (badly) to annoying Sing and Sign songs on repeat (this CD seems to possess magical properties creating silence in mere moments!).
-I have even, on occasion (and out of desperation), successfully got a harmony going with myself leading and Pixie and Elfin joining in with words/gurgles.
-Pixie’s favourite song (lyrics sung on repeat) for this purpose is ‘Daddy is a Bogey’, with ‘Enchanted Village’ and ‘Unicorn Pony’ coming in close behind.
+Often we skip stories and sing (badly) to annoying Sing and Sign songs on repeat (this CD seems to possess magical properties creating silence in mere moments!).
+I have even, on occasion and out of desperation, successfully got a harmony going with myself leading and Pixie and Elfin joining in with great enthusiasm.
+Their favourite songs (lyrics sung on repeat) for this purpose are ‘Daddy is a Bogey’, with ‘Enchanted Village’ and ‘Unicorn Pony’ coming in close behind.

 ‘Are we nearly there yet?” the only correct answer to this is – of course – yes!
 Small children have not fully developed a concept of time, and if you tell them you’re close and then employ a distraction technique, you may buy yourself another whole hour.
 It’s definitely worth a go.